wwittmer/unicens-linux-daemon/cfg/README.md

 	 - This value is then the same as the corresponding Bandwidth attribute of the opposite `<MediaLBSocket>` or `<StreamSocket>` tag.
 	 - This value needs to be considered also in the calculation for the FramesPerTransaction attribute if the opposite socket is a `<USBSocket>`.

-The childs of the Splitter are then multiple `<NetworkSocket>` tags with additional mandatory attributes:
+The children of the Splitter are then multiple `<NetworkSocket>` tags with additional mandatory attributes:
  - Offset=".."
 	 - This attribute declares the cutting start position inside of the source TDM stream for that particular `<NetworkSocket>`.
 	 - A value of 0 means that it shall be cut at the beginning of the TDM stream.